dblsBR/HT-Interdiction/README.md

 # MEND/MEND-R PROJECT (Human Trafficking Network Interdiction)

-# LAST UPDATE: August 9, 2023
+# LAST UPDATE: October 21, 2023

 This repoitory contains codes, instances and results from MEND-R project.
-The files are divided into two folders: Human_Trafficking and General.
-Networks in the "Human_Trafficking" folder were generated according to the methodology proposed in Kosmas et al. (2023) (A transdisciplinary approach for generating synthetic but realistic domestic sex trafficking networks.
-IISE Transactions) and hence elements in these networks represent elements of human-trafficking (HT) networks
+The files are divided into three (compacted) folders: Type1, Type2, and HumanTrafficking.
+Networks in the "HumanTrafficking" folder were generated according to the methodology proposed in Kosmas et al. (2023) (A transdisciplinary approach for generating synthetic but realistic domestic sex trafficking networks.
+IISE Transactions) and hence elements in these networks represent elements of human trafficking (HT) networks
 (e.g. traffickers and victims).
-Accordingly, the output of the codes in the "Human_Trafficking" folder reflect these features (e.g., number of traffickers removed, number of victims removed).
-Networks in the "General" folder are generated according to the methodology described in our paper (layered networks) and their elements do not have specified meaning.
-Consequently, the outputs of codes in the "General" folder are more general
+Accordingly, the output of the codes in the "HumanTrafficking" folder reflect these features (e.g., number of traffickers removed, number of victims removed).
+Networks in the "Type1" and "Type2" folders are generated according to the methodology described in our paper (layered networks) and their elements do not have specified meaning.
+Consequently, the outputs of codes in these folders are more general
 (e.g., number of interdictions in the first level, number of interdictions in the second level).

 # JUPTER NOOTEBOOK CODES
-There is a jupyter notebook version of the following codes: optimistic (HT and General), pessimistic EarlyRelaxation (HT and General), pessimistic DelayedRelaxation (General).
+In each folder, there is a jupyter notebook version of all the algorithms used in the computational experiments: optimistic (Type1, Type2, and HT), pessimistic Direct Approach (Type1, Typ2, and HT), pessimistic Alternative Approach (Type1 and Typ2), pessimistic MFNIP Method (Type1, Typ2, and HT).

-# PYHTON (py) CODES
-Only the pessimitic EarlyRelaxation general version of the codes in py file is available at this point.
-For this version, type "python run.py" into a terminal to run the codes.
-Parameters such as number of networks and budget levels must be specified directly in the "run.py" file.